-Norwegian Cruise Line Holdings, Inc. ( NCLH - Free Report) suddenly finds itself in a crisis not of its own making as the coronavirus fears hit cruise travel.
+Norwegian Cruise Line Holdings, Inc. ( NCLH Quick Quote NCLH - Free Report) suddenly finds itself in a crisis not of its own making as the coronavirus fears hit cruise travel.
 This Zacks Rank #5 (Strong Sell) has fallen over 48% in the last month.
 Norwegian is a global cruise company which operates the Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas Cruises brands.

 It has a combined fleet of 28 ships with approximately 59,150 berths.
 It offers itineraries to more than 490 destinations worldwide.

 The Company will introduce nine additional ships through 2027.